Financial Aid Disbursement

 Your Billing Statement

 You will receive a registration billing statement after you have registered.
 You are responsible to pay for any remaining charges that your federal financial aid does not cover.
 The WSU Financial Aid Office does not cover library fines, traffic fines or other non-educational fees.
 You may be charged an additional $40 late fee if tuition is not paid before the deadline.
-Any overpayment will be mailed to you in a check once tuition is paid.
+Any overpayment will be mailed to you in a check or directly deposited into your account of choice once tuition is paid.

 **Financial aid and scholarships will not disburse if you have not met Satisfactory Academic Progress, have not completed your FAFSA requirements, or if you do not meet the enrollment/disbursement requirements for a particular award.